DouglasUrner/GDP1-Unit-1/docs/mechanics-dynamics-aesthetics/PITCHME.md

 Dynamics emerge from mechanics

-Note: Baseball has a mechanic - you run counter-clockwise around the bases.
+Baseball has a mechanic - you run counter-clockwise around the bases.
 Hockey has no mechanic telling you how to skate backwards, but you see players doing it – that ***dynamic*** arrises because of the mechanics of the game.

 ---